How to Avoid Paying Mortgage Insurance PMI

 Get a VA loan

 If you qualify for a VA loan, most financial experts would tell you to go in that direction.
 The VA loan offers a number of benefits like zero down payment and a VA loan doesn’t charge PMI because the government agency is guaranteeing the loan itself.

-Doing a Piggyback Second Mortgage loan
+We can Do a Piggyback Second Mortgage loan.

 - Credit Scores are a little Too Low, not to worry we can do a Rapid Rescore.